Avoid stress this semester with these back-to-school tips.

 Congratulations!
-You’ve decided to go back to school.
-This important step is an investment in your future.
+School will be starting soon and this important step is an investment in your future.
 Here are a few things to think about as you begin your studies:

 Time management will matter.
 If you’re balancing a lot – work, family, school, life – you’re going to need some sort of system to ensure you meet all the demands you have in your life.
 To help with this, get yourself a calendar - preferably one that breaks down your days into time increments.
 Whether that calendar is paper or digital, you’ll want to make sure it is portable.
 To really make sure you’re on top of your game, check out a few more time management tips provided by Herzing staff found here.